gnosis/dex-docs/docs/tutorial-integrations.md

 cp ./node_modules/@gnosis.pm/dex-contracts/build/contracts/BatchExchange.json ./build/contracts
 ```

-For convienince, we have included this in the script portion of [package.json](./package.json) as the yarn command `copy-artifacts` along with a couple of other helpfull scripts (`build` and `compile`) if you plan to write any smart contracts as part of your integration.
+For convienince, we have included this in the script portion of [package.json](./package.json) as the yarn command `copy-artifacts` along with a couple of other helpful scripts (`build` and `compile`) if you plan to write any smart contracts as part of your integration.
 With these commands, you can initialize this project (at any time) by running `yarn build`.

-Make sure that you have a valid (truffle configuration)[https://www.trufflesuite.com/docs/truffle/reference/configuration] for the network you intend on interacting with.
+Make sure that you have a valid [Truffle configuration](https://www.trufflesuite.com/docs/truffle/reference/configuration) for the network you intend on interacting with.
-We will be using the common `truffle-config.js` found in most, if not all, gnosis smart contract projects.
+We will be using the common `truffle-config.js` found in most, if not all, Gnosis smart contract projects.
-In order to use the common gnosis truffle configuration, you will need to install the optional package `@gnosis.pm/util-contracts` listed above.
+In order to use the common Gnosis Truffle configuration, you will need to install the optional package `@gnosis.pm/util-contracts` listed above.
 Furthermore, you will have to provide your own `INFURA_KEY`.

 Note that, if you plan to be experimenting with a locally hosted development network, you will need to install additional "devDepencencies" to mirgrate the `BatchExchange` Smart Contracts.
-This will be covered in detail once we have successfully confirmed our ability to interact with the existing mainnet smart contracts.
+This will be covered in detail once we have successfully confirmed our ability to interact with the existing Mainnet smart contracts.

 ## Interaction with Batch Exchange